The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Discussion and conclusion

 One way for generalizing the results presented in this paper is the creation of a more complete all-sky AGN catalogue.
 The introduction of objects with only a photometric measurement of the redshift is a possible method of doing that.
 This would increase the number density of the catalogue, but will also increase the probability of considering objects that have been erraneously identified as AGN.
 This confidence on the classification of each object will have to be taken into account in the expression of the likelihood function.

 The results concerning the posterior distributions shown in Figure \ref{fig:post} are relative to the fraction of BBH mergers that have happened in an AGN with a bolometric luminosity higher than the three thresholds we have considered.
 We perform this luminosity cuts in order to be sure to have a good level of completeness in our observed AGN catalogues.
-Future works will investigate the correlation between GW events and AGN in a broader range of luminosities.
+In order to draw general conclusion on the AGN formation channel for BBHs, future works will investigate the correlation between GW events and AGN in a broader range of luminosities.
 Such an investigation will have to take into consideration the fact that low values of complenetess and its dependence on redshift lower the statistical power of the method, increasing the uncertainty on the predictions.

-The analysis described in this paper is restricted to BBH mergers whose host environment is expected to be at $z\leq0.2$.
+The analysis described in this paper is restricted to BBH mergers whose host environment is expected to be at $z\leq0.3$ with 90 per cent credibility.
 This selection has been done because a higher level of completeness for catalogues of observed AGN can be reached if we restrict our analysis to the local Universe.
 Future works might explore the GW-AGN correlation on a wider redshift range.
 The effectiveness of their results will be increased because of the possible exploitation of more detected BBH mergers, but might also be dampened by low levels of completeness of the considered AGN catalogues.